-These raspberry brownies are made with oat flour, sweetened with banana and a little granulated sweetener and have some fruit added to make them lighter than traditional brownies.
+These raspberry brownies are made with oat flour, sweetened with banana and a little liquid sweetener and have some fruit added to make them lighter than traditional brownies.
 They are lower in calories than the average brownie too - at just 70 calories each.
 But this healthy brownie recipe is still really fudgy and delicious.

 These healthy chocolate brownies are a great way to use lots of raspberries.
 If you are looking for more recipes that use raspberries, why not try our Make Ahead Smoothie Packs, White Chocolate and Raspberry Muffins, Raspberry and Mint Water or Croissant French Toast.

-- Cashew butter - This also contributes to the fudginess.
-We used Almond Butter, but you can swap it for almond or peanut butter instead, but we really love the flavour of cashew.
+- Nut butter - This contributes to the fudginess.
+We used Almond Butter, but you can swap it for cashew or peanut butter instead.

 - Cocoa powder - We used unsweetened cocoa powder.
 It adds a lovely rich chocolate flavour.

 - Sweetener - To keep this lower in sugar and calories, we used a liquid sweetener (we used Sweet Freedom which is made from fruit, so these are sugar.
 You can swap it for caster sugar though.

-- Rolled oats - Instead of plaint flour, we have made an oat flour.
-This is down by blending up oats until they are a flour consistency.
+- Rolled oats - Instead of plain flour, we have made an oat flour.
+This is done by blending up oats until they are a flour consistency.
 This makes it gluten free and adds some fibre to the healthy brownies too

-- Almond milk - We used almond milk to keep this recipe vegan.
-You could swap it for another plant based milk, or even use a dairy milk.
+- Almond milk - We used almond milk to keep these dairy free brownies.
+You could swap it for oat milk or another plant based milk, or even use a dairy milk.